xiangxinkai4-maker/CDCP/README.md

 └── VeRi
 ```
 ## Training
-We utilize 4 TITAN RTX GPUs for training.
+We utilize 3 TITAN XP GPUs for training.
 We use 384x128 sized images for Market-1501 and MSMT17 and 256x256 sized images for VeRi-776.

 ### Training without camera labels